PaNOSC-ViNYL/ase/doc/download.rst

 3) matplotlib_.
 4) pygtk_.

 Matplotlib is needed for :mod:`writing png and eps files <io>`, and both packages are needed for ASE's simple GUI (:mod:`gui`).
-Most likely, some or all of these are already be installed on your system.
+Some of these packages may already be installed on your system.

 .. _matplotlib: http://matplotlib.sourceforge.net